Missouri workmans comp lawyer reviews documents next to a cast and scales of justice.

 The primary goal is to ensure you get the medical treatment you need without drowning in debt, while also providing a level of income to keep your household afloat.
 Depending on the nature and severity of your injury, the benefits can extend to long-term disability payments and even assistance with returning to work.
 For families who have lost a loved one in a workplace accident, there are also provisions to help them through an unimaginably difficult time.
 Understanding these different types of support is the first step in making sure you receive everything you’re entitled to.
 The claims process can feel overwhelming, but knowing what’s available can empower you to advocate for your needs.

-Covering Your Medical Bills
+Getting Your Medical Bills Paid

 One of the most immediate worries after an injury is the cost of medical care.
 Workers’ compensation is set up to cover 100% of your authorized medical treatment related to the on-the-job injury.
 This isn’t just for the initial emergency room visit.
 It includes all necessary medical care, such as follow-up appointments with doctors, surgeries, physical therapy, prescription medications, and even mileage reimbursement for your travel to and from appointments.
 The system is “no-fault,” which means you don’t have to prove your employer was negligent to receive these benefits.
 The focus is simply on getting you the care you need to recover.